-The consensus regarding the last 4 months is that, in the face of the novel coronavirus, the sharp shift in focus almost exclusively on covid-19 patients was the only way to tackle the pandemic.
-But as the nation slowly emerges out of the crisis, we are starting to pay attention to what was overlooked and how it may unfold.
+The consensus regarding the last months is that, in the face of the novel coronavirus, the sharp shift in focus almost exclusively on covid-19 patients was the only way to tackle the pandemic.
+But as the crisis turns into ‘the new normal’, we are starting to pay attention to what was overlooked and how it may unfold.

 The latest numbers showing up in the news are worrying – to say the least: Cancer referrals have decreased more than half in April 2020. .
 Waiting times for referrals now extend to 12.2 weeks – the longest they have been in a decade – and 1 million patients have to wait more than 18 weeks .
 More than 460,000 are now in need of diagnosis . – a staggering number, especially compared to January this year, when the same number was at 5,741.
 The NHS Confederation estimates that, by the end of the year, 10 million patients will be on the waiting list for surgery .
 Cancer research estimates that, during the pandemic, 23,000 cancer cases have gone undiagnosed .